symphoniacloud/dynamodb-entity-store/documentation/SingleEntityTableQueriesAndTableScans.md

 ## Next up - GSIs

 In this chapter you learned how to retrieve collections of items from your tables.
-The [next chapter](GSIs.md) explains how to do the same thing but for Global Secondary Indices.
+The [next chapter](GSIs.md) explains how to do the same thing but for Global Secondary Indexes.